 How do students apply for Concurrent Credit?

-Students must complete this Registration Form and return it to the School Office.
+Students register for classes on the Northwest University website and complete this Registration Form and return it to the School Office.

 Is there a registration deadline?